Towards a History of Everything (part II)

 I am no stranger to these lands, and writing about the grand works of the Rudbecks, father and son, is incomplete without acknowledging the pitfalls of wandering on such ground.

-In the deeper folders on my hard drive lurk unfinished documents covering hundreds of pages – the results of early foraging, in search of a structure to tell the story.
+In deeper folders on my hard drive lurk unfinished documents covering hundreds of pages – the results of early foraging, in search of a structure to tell the story.

 Lifetime, coagulated in bytes.